 We tailor our therapy sessions to your dog’s immediate and long-term needs

 Are you looking for a Canine Physical Therapist who can improve your dog’s quality of life?

 With 7+ years of experience in canine myotherapy, massage and rehabilitation, Paws4Paws has helped countless dogs live healthier and happier lives through our one-on-one sessions with clients across Melbourne!

 Don’t hesitate to contact us today so we can tailor a plan specifically catered to your dog’s needs.
 We ensure your dog stays well balanced physically and emotionally.

-We help your dog with their pain, mobility, strength and recovery in the comfort of your and your dog’s home.
+We help your dog with their pain, mobility, strength and recovery in the comfort of your dog’s home.
+We come to you!

 Why choose us

 We care for your dog

 We are committed to the health of all dogs.
 Whether your dog has a muscle or joint issue, requires post-surgery rehabilitation, or you are after preventative treatment and improved performance, we are here for you and your dog.